 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: MIXED

-Country: Saudi Arabia
+Country: Saudi Arabia (170/180 Press Freedom)

-The sister publication of Saudi Gazette is OKAZ and according to the New Yorker it is considered to be liberal.
+The sister publication of Saudi Gazette is OKAZ, and according to the New Yorker, it is considered to be liberal.
 Okaz is similar to an Arabic version of the New York Post.
 However, the liberalism displayed is in the Saudi context and subject to censorship by the government.
 According to a BBC article on the Saudi Arabia media profile, the royal family owns or controls most of the Saudi press, and “On sensitive stories, newspapers tend to follow the editorial lead of the state news agency.”

 According to Reporters Without Borders, Saudi Arabia ranks low for press freedom at 170/180 on the 2017 World Press Freedom Index and indicates that Saudi Arabia has no independent media, the authorities tolerate neither political parties, unions, nor human rights groups, and the level of self-censorship is extremely high.”

 In review, the Saudi Gazette appears to have a pro-reform tone, for example: “Over 9,000 women attend two league matches “.
-Articles are typically sourced either through quotes or sourced to SPA, which is the official news agency of Saudi Arabia, which is owned and controlled by the government.
+Articles are typically sourced either through quotes or sourced to SPA, the official news agency of Saudi Arabia, owned and controlled by the government.
 However, the Saudi Gazette covers world news through credible least biased news agencies such as AFP, AP, and Reuters.